dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

 	#### Internet Explorer 11

     a.
-Run Internet Explorer as an administrator, and log in to the AAD console.
+Run Internet Explorer as an administrator, and log in to the Azure Active Directory console.

     b.
 Choose the lock icon in the address bar and choose **View certificates**